nicobarray/use-posed-wave/README.md

 - A react hook that retuns the SVG path component.
 - Takes the following arguments:
   - Required:
-    - *size: { x: number, y: number }* The bounding rect of the animation.
+    - `size: { x: number, y: number }` The bounding rect of the animation.
-    - *amplitude: number* The animation's y distance in pixel it grows.
+    - `amplitude: number` The animation's y distance it grows (in pixel).

   - Optional:
-    - *optionalDuration: number || 3000* The duration for the wave to transit from one state to the other.
+    - `optionalDuration: number || 3000` The duration for the wave to transit from one state to the other.
-    - *optionalOffset: number || 0* The y offset to add to the generated path.
+    - `optionalOffset: number || 0` The y offset to add to the generated path.
-    - *optionalFade: boolean || false* Should the wave fade in and out during the transition?
+    - `optionalFade: boolean || false` Should the wave fade in and out during the transition?

+## Todo

+- [ ] Make the initial delay optional
+- [ ] Return the path component only (without the pose string)
+- [ ] Make the wave orientation dynamic (vertical, horizontal)

 ## Acknowledgement